 The omega-3 fatty acids EPA and DHA found in fish oil help maintain a healthy heart and brain.
 Omega-3s have been shown to lower triglycerides, which may in turn lower the risk of heart disease for menopausal women with elevated triglyceride levels.2

-Omega-3s can also reduce inflammation, helping to ease menopause arthritis pain, and potentially improving mood.3 When looking for this type of supplement, consider choosing one that contains a highly purified and easy-to-absorb form of fish oil.
+High purity omega-3s can also reduce inflammation, helping to ease menopause arthritis pain, and potentially improving mood.3 When looking for a fish oil supplement, consider choosing one that contains a highly purified and easy-to-absorb form of omega-3s.

 Probiotics for Menopause

 Your gut is home to a unique community of microorganisms known as your microbiome.
 Probiotics, or beneficial bacteria, help keep your microbiome balanced, promoting healthy digestive and immune function.
 Maintaining smooth and regular digestion may be particularly helpful for women experiencing menopause symptoms like bloating, gas and constipation.

 Ask any woman what her least favorite menopause symptom is, and she’ll probably mention hot flashes.
 Whether they’re waking you up at night or causing you embarrassment in the middle of a work day, hot flashes can really affect your quality of life.
 Luckily, supplements may help you naturally beat the heat.

 Magnesium plays a critical role in a wide variety of bodily functions, but many women aren’t getting enough of this essential mineral from food.
 Magnesium supplements can help prevent deficiency and have been shown to reduce the frequency and severity of menopausal hot flashes.4